21shield/fewpjs-js-fundamentals-collections/README.md

 document.getElementsByTagName('main')[0]
 ```

-You've likely used an Array once or twice, let's learn how to make one ourself:
+You've used an `Array` once or twice, in previous material, let's learn how to make one ourself:

 ## Create Arrays